MicrosoftDocs/Hololens/hololens/mac-address-options.md

 ### Process

 The Process may vary depending on the software level of the device.
-If the device has the May 2004 update, follow the steps below.
+If the device has the [May 2004 update](hololens-release-notes.md#windows-holographic-version-2004), follow the steps below.

 1. Place the provisioning package onto the root of a USB stick, and plug into the Hub.
 2. Connect Ethernet cable to the hub.
 3. Connect USB-C hub to HoloLens device.
 4. Turn on HoloLens Device and wear the device.
-5. Press the Volume Down and Power button to apply the Provisioning Package.
+5. Press the **Volume Down and Power button** to apply the Provisioning Package.
 6. The technician can now follow OOBE, and when complete, open the Settings App, and retrieve the MAC Address of the device.

-If the device does not have the 2004 update, follow the steps below.
+If the device has an OS build before the [May 2004 update](hololens-release-notes.md#windows-holographic-version-2004), follow the steps below.

 1. Turn on the HoloLens Device, and plug the device into a PC.
-2. Press Volume Down and Power, and the device should show up on the PC as a file storage device.
+2. The device should show up on the PC as a file storage device.
 3. Copy the Provisioning Package to the Device
 4. Connect Ethernet cable to the hub.
 5. Connect USB-C hub to HoloLens device.
 6. Wear the device.
-7. Press the Volume Down and Power button to apply the Provisioning Package.
+7. Press the **Volume Down and Power** button to apply the Provisioning Package.
 8. The technician can now follow OOBE, and when complete, open the Settings App, and retrieve the MAC Address of the device.

 ### Benefits